gabbersonger/graphe-app/README.md

 - Support for ESV, GNT and LXX
 - Instant details while hovering original language
-- Minimalistic design with built-in themes
+- Minimalistic design with built-in themes and fonts

 <br/>